-Inventory Component Required: Timing Inventory Preparation Plan Prior to preparation of emissions inventories covered by the SIP.
-Ozone Within 2 years of the effective date of designations PM 2 = Within 18 months from the date of a nonattainment designation.
-ROP/RFP baseline NAA Ozone Moderate & above: Within 3 years of the effective date of designations. inventory Serious & above: Additional plan within 4 years. inventory PM {2.5} Within 18 months from the date of a nonattainment 1 1412.5 designation.
-Periodic NAA inventory Ozone The end of each 3-year period after SIP submittal until renductival inventory the NAA is redesignated to attainment.
-Source Emission Statements requirement for SIPs Ozone Within 2 years of the effective date of designations.
-Dasa sasa statawida inventany Ozone and With modeled attainment demonstration (if required, Base case statewide inventory PM {2.5} + for convenience, can be included with the inventory SIP).
-Ozone: For Ozone with attainment demonstration or ROP/RFP Attainment musicated summary plan.
-On-road portion can become the motor vehicle Attainment projected only emissions budget. inventory for the NAA DN4 Within 18 months from the date of a nonattainment PM {2.5} designation.
-Projected statewide inventory Ozone and With modeled attainment demonstration (for (summaries) PM {2.5} + convenience, can be included with the inventory SIP).
+Within 2 years of the effective date of designations.

-Inventory Component Required: Timing Baseline statewide inventory Previously completed for initial Regional Haze SIPs. (summaries) Haze Subsequent progress reports and SIP revisions may refer (summanes) to this inventory.
+Inventory Component Required: Timing Paga anga statawida inventany Ozone and With modeled attainment demonstration (if required, for Base case statewide inventory $PM{2.5}^{+}$ convenience, can be included with the inventory SIP).
+Ozone: For Ozone with attainment demonstration or ROP/RFP Attainment projected inventory summary plan.
+On-road portion can become the motor vehicle for the NAA only emissions budget. for the NAA PM {2.5} Within 18 months from the date of a nonattainment 1 1V12.5 designation.
+Projected statewide inventory Ozone and With modeled attainment demonstration (for (summaries) $PM{2.5}^{+}$ convenience, can be included with the inventory SIP).
+Baseline statewide inventory Previously completed for initial Regional Haze SIPs. (summaries) Haze Subsequent progress reports and SIP revisions may refer (Summaries) to this inventory.
 Needed for the SIPs due July 31, 2021, July 31, 2028 and Recent statewide inventory Haze every 10 years thereafter.
 Needed for progress reports (summaries) due January 31, 2025, July 31, 2033 and every 10 years thereafter.
-Projected statewide inventory Haze Previously completed to support first Regional Haze SIP for 2018 (summaries) 18 (summaries) (due by December 17, 2007) Projected statewide inventory To support Regional Haze SIPs for second and for 2028, 2038, etc. Haze subsequent implementation periods, due every 10 years (summaries) beginning on July 31, 2021.
-Public hearing Ozone and Prior to submittal of inventory for approval by the EPA. rublic fleating $PM{2.5}$ Prior to submittal of inventory for approval by the EPA.
-Inventory documentation All With associated SIP.
-Maintenance NAA inventory Ozone and After attainment, with a redesignation SIP. ivialitie mance was inventory $PM{2.5}$ After attainment, with a redesignation SIP.
+Projected statewide inventory Haze Previously completed to support first Regional Haze SIP for 2018 (summaries) Tiazc (due by December 17, 2007) Projected statewide inventory To support Regional Haze SIPs for second and for 2028, 2038, etc. Haze subsequent implementation periods, due every 10 years (summaries) beginning on July 31, 2021.
+Public hearing Ozone and Prior to submittal of inventory for approval by the EPA.
+PM {2.5} , , , , Inventory documentation All With associated SIP.
+Maintenance NAA inventory Ozone and PM {2.5} After attainment, with a redesignation SIP.